 Studio Elana Schlenker is a design practice established by Elana Schlenker in 2011.
 We specialize in visual identities, interactive work, and printed matter, but maintain an intentionally diverse practice—collaborating with clients of all sizes and from a wide range of industries.

-Select clients include the Center for Urban Pedagogy (CUP), Children’s Museum of Pittsburgh, Charles H. Revson Foundation, Condé Nast, Conveyor Editions, Dusen Dusen, Facebook, Ithaca College, International Center for Photography (ICP), The New Yorker, Phaidon, Princeton Architectural Press, and the Temple Hoyne Buell Center for the Study of American Architecture at Columbia University.
+Select clients include the Center for Urban Pedagogy, Carnegie Museum of Art, Children’s Museum of Pittsburgh, Charles H. Revson Foundation, Condé Nast, Conveyor Editions, Columbia University, Cornell University, Dusen Dusen, Facebook, Image Text Ithaca Press, International Center for Photography, The New Yorker, Phaidon, Philadelphia Photo Arts Center, Princeton Architectural Press, and THINX.

 Beyond commissioned projects, we publish Gratuitous Type, an occasional magazine of graphic design featuring interviews and projects from leading creatives, and run Less Than 100, a traveling pop up shop dedicated to achieving gender wage parity.
 Through our latest project, Placeholder, we commission and install artwork in public spaces.

 Our work has been exhibited and is held in collections around the world, including the Museum of Modern Art in New York and the National Art Library at the Victoria & Albert Museum.
 It has been featured extensively in books, magazines, and online media, including AIGA Eye On Design, Aperture’s The PhotoBook Review, BuzzFeed, Communication Arts, Computer Arts Collection, Dazed Digital, Elephant, Google SPAN reader, Idea Magazine, It’s Nice That, NBC Nightly News, New York Magazine, The New York Times, Print, and Self Publish Be Happy.

 Studio hours: M-F, 10-6pm